Process & Timelines

 What we’ve done and where we’re going:

 In fall 2021, we focused on Phase One of our academic strategic planning roadmap.
-The Office of the Provost intends to solicit input and facilitate collaboration across the entirety of the office’s purview, which includes all colleges and units reporting to an assistant or associate provost and the faculty, academic staff and support staff within.
+The Office of the Provost intends to solicit input and facilitate collaboration across the entirety of the office’s purview, which includes all colleges and units reporting to an assistant or vice provost and the faculty, academic staff and support staff within.

-Accordingly, we conducted a summit with deans and another with assistant and associate provosts and assistant and associate deans.
+Accordingly, we conducted a summit with deans and another with assistant and vice provosts and assistant and associate deans.
 We also finished an environmental and landscape analysis.
 Subcommittees of the Academic Strategic Plan Implementation Team synthesized patterns from both summits into Interest Areas that align with the six core themes from the University’s Strategic Plan.
 Interest Areas were our first step in getting specific about the actions and initiatives we will take to implement the strategic plan.

 During our virtual Idea summit, those in attendance prioritized the 162 ideas and interest areas submitted to our Idea Submission Survey by narrowing down, and combining similar ideas.
 We had 430 individuals register for this event.
 More than 300 attend our webinar and 230 participated in our working group activity.
 During the working group activity, commitments were made to transition the prioritized ideas into formal proposals that were submitted to the Office of the Provost on April 11.